James Outman Player Props: Dodgers vs. Mets

 James Outman At The Plate

-- Outman has had at least one RBI in 25.3% of his games this season (21 of 83), with two or more RBI nine times (10.8%).
-He has also accounted for three or more of his team's runs in five contests.
+- Outman has driven in a run in 21 games this year (25.0%), including nine games with more than one RBI (10.7%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.